Know when to file your Dutch Tax Return

 Timetable Corporate tax filing requirements in The Netherlands

-The timetable below shows the timeframes and possible extensions relating to the financial statements process, as well as the requirement to file a corporate tax return.
+The timetable below shows the timeframes and possible extensions relating to the process of the financial statements, as well as the requirement to file a corporate tax return.
 Please note that this does not apply to listed companies.
 For those companies, the financial statements must be prepared and made generally available within four months after year-end.
 They must be adopted within six months after year-end.

 YOUR BUSINESS TOOLKIT